ylm-py/docs/docs/products/Object-Storage/Tools/cntb.md

 # cntb

-[cntb](https://github.com/contabo/cntb) is an open source command line interface developed by Contabo to allow easy managing of the products in contabo.
+[cntb](https://github.com/contabo/cntb) is an open source command line interface developed by Contabo to allow easy managing of the Contabo products.
 This includes the S3 Object Storage.
 Please follow the intructions to download and install `cntb`

 ## Configuration

-To be able to use `cntb` with your S3 Object Storage all you need is the following data.
-You get them via the <https://my.contabo.com/api/details>
+To be able to use `cntb` with your S3 Object Storage, all you need is the following data.
+You get it via <https://my.contabo.com/api/details>

 * `client-id`
 * `client-secret`